davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5.loops/index.md

 - Write a method called `runningSum` that inputs two integers `low` and `high`, and adds all numbers between `low` to `high` (inclusive), and returns this sum.
 If `low` is greater than `high`, then you must exchange these values before proceeding with the summation.

+Clues:
+  - Hmm there seems to be a definite beginning and end to this problem.

   ```java
   Loops loopie = new Loops();